Quang00/qnscheduling/README.md

 The simulator can:

-- Generates a batch of applications (src/dst, periods, number of packets, number of required EPR pairs)
+- Generates a batch of applications (source/destination nodes, periods, number of packets, number of required EPR pairs)
 - Computes the budget time per-application PGA based on a network-layer model/entanglement swapping
 - Schedules PGAs with either a **static EDF timetable** or **dynamic online EDF-like**
 - Runs a stochastic simulation of entanglement generation/swapping with link contention, and deferrals/retries/drops